FabricMC/fabric-docs/develop/blocks/inventory.md

 ---
-title: Block Inventories
+title: Block Containers
-description: Learn how to add inventories to your blocks.
+description: Learn how to add containers to your blocks.
 authors:
   - natri0
 ---

 In Minecraft, a best practice when creating blocks that can store items is to implement `Container`.
 It is implemented by blocks like chests and furnaces.
 This makes it possible to, for example, interact with the block using hoppers.

-In this tutorial we'll create a block that uses its inventory to duplicate any items placed in it.
+In this tutorial we'll create a block that uses its container to duplicate any items placed in it.

 ## Creating the Block {#creating-the-block}